 Once you have passed that, you will also need to have a certain number of hours of work experience in finance, taxes, accounting or other related jobs.

-If you have completed the educational requirements, passed the exam and completed the specified number of hours of work experience, you can then qualify for your CPA licence.
+If you have completed the educational requirements, passed the exam and completed the specified number of hours of work experience, you can then qualify for your CPA license.

 Minimum Qualifications for License in New York

-In the state of New York, in order to qualify for your CPA, you must have a minimum bachelor’s degree with 150 semester credits 33 semester hours in accounting, 36 semester hours in business), or a Masters degree, OR fifteen years experience under the direct supervision of a CPA or a New York State public accountant.
+In the state of New York, in order to qualify for your CPA, you must have a minimum bachelor’s degree with 150 semester credits.
+Of those, 33 semester hours must be in accounting and 36 semester hours in business.
+Alternatively, you could have a Master’s degree OR fifteen years experience under the direct supervision of a CPA or a New York State public accountant.

-You must also take the CPA exam with a passing score of 75.
-Two years of full time work experience (or the part time equivalent) is required.
+Additionally, you must take the CPA exam with a passing score of 75.
+All in all, you’ll need two years of full-time work experience or the part-time equivalent.